lucasmpcastello/.github/profile/README.md

 b) In the congruence subgroups of the desymmetrised  $PSL(2,\mathbb{Z})$ domain, the scarred wavefunctions are newly proven to occur under the effect of the action of the Bogomolny  transfer operators on the Margulis measure.

-### Jan 26 -- 16h -- Dmitrii Korshunov -- Moduli spaces of polygons and deformations of polyhedra with boundary
+### Jan 26 -- 16h -- Dmitrii Korshunov -- Flexible polyhedra and symplectic geometry

-In a joint work with Sasha Anan'in we prove a conjecture of Ian Agol: all isometric realizations of a polyhedral surface with boundary sweep out an isotropic subset in the Kapovich-Millson moduli space of polygons isomorphic to the boundary.
-For a generic polyhedral disk we show that boundaries of its isometric realizations make up a Lagrangian subset.
-As an application of this result, weconclude that a generic equilateral polygon cannot be domed (in the sense of a problem ofKenyon, Glazyrin and Pak).
+We will discuss the relationship between the symplectic geometry of Kapovich-Millson space of polygons and the space of isometric realizations of a polyhedral surface in the three dimensional euclidean space.
+It turns out that the boundaries of all realizations of a generic polyhedral disk sweep out a Lagrangian subset in the space of polygons.

 ### Feb 2 -- Bruno Suassuna -- Wigner-Weyl transform